phoenix-rtos/phoenix-rtos-doc/building/toolchain.md

 - riscv64-phoenix
 - sparc-phoenix

-Each part delivers the tools required to compile for the given architecture simply.
+Each part delivers the tools required to compile the given architecture simply.
 There are a few reasons why that is helpful

 - You can easily compile source code for a given Phoenix-RTOS platform, for example, ia32-generic-qemu: